Sethioss/Cpp-Portfolio/README.md

 ## Grid movement Prototype

-A discontinued prototype which goal was to create a grid movement system with enemies to beat in order to progress in the game using the SFML library.
+A discontinued prototype using the SFML library, which goal was to create a grid movement system with enemies to beat in order to progress in the game.
+In this prototype, the player can move around the board and initiate a battle with the enemy.

 ### Controls